 OpenMusic is based on the Common Lisp programming language.
 Creating an executable in Common Lisp means loading all the source code in the Lisp environment and build an "image" of it, i.e. another Lisp environment extended with the features defined in the code.
 It is also possible to compile and load OM source code in the Lisp environment and use it directly without saving a new image.
 Using OM sources therefore requires owning a Lisp compiler.

 OM 6 is developed with LispWorks (5.1/6.0/6.1) and relies on the graphical and GUI toolkits provided by this commercial Lisp environment.
 A free (limited) edition is also available on the LispWorks website.

 The current OM sources can be compiled and run OM on MacOS X, Windows and Linux (see compilation instructions below).
-A Linux version of OM 6 is currently under development.

 Here are the successive steps to follow:

 - Install OM Fonts and external dependencies (see the note and/or corresponding sections below)

 .. and you're (almost) done (see further precisions below).

 The LispWorks Personal Edition has a limited heap size, which might be exceeded just by compiling the full OM sources.
 In this case, LispWorks will quit without finishing the compilation, but next time part of the code will already be compiled.
 After two or three times, the OM code is compiled and OM can be run as in LispWorks Pro (but still with a limited heap size).